amanaloto/reports/sb-reflections.md

   - rebase
   - reset
   - merge
   - “renaming” branches
-- Ruby
-  - right times to use "unless" instead of "if else", using ".present?" and ".nil?"

 ## INSIGHTS

 - Why not use CSS that are IE-compatible from the get go instead of using separate stylesheets?
 - A lot of smaller deploys instead of larger deploys.
+- Clearer idea of our personal velocity.

 ## EXPERIENCES

 - Pair Programming
 - Fine line between self-reliance and being stubborn
+- Self studying
 - OT hehe